-Competition for the recruiting and retention of employees has increased compensation costs, and Canaccord expects that competition will cause compensation costs to continue to rise.
+Competition for the recruiting and retention of employees is responsible for the compensation costs contributing significantly to Canaccord's overall costs, and Canaccord expects that this trend will continue in the future.
 There can be no assurance that Canaccord will be able to recruit a sufficient number of new employees with the desired qualifications, in a timely manner and on financial terms that are acceptable to Canaccord.
 The failure to recruit new employees could materially and adversely affect future operating results.